Check Out What Whales Are Doing With AMAT - Benzinga

-Someone with a lot of money to spend has taken a bearish stance on Applied Materials AMAT.
+A whale with a lot of money to spend has taken a noticeably bullish stance on Applied Materials.

+Looking at options history for Applied Materials AMAT we detected 12 strange trades.

 What's The Price Target?